Basicprogrammer10/connorcode-writing/tutorial/rust-crate.md

 #[cfg(test)]
 mod tests {
   // Include the functions in the module tests is defined in
-  // This will give the tests access to all of the public functions in out example use super::*;
+  // This gives the tests access to all public functions in our example use super::*;

   // Define the tests